CryoByte33/steam-deck-utilities/README.md

 ## Uninstall
 Double-click the "Uninstall CryoUtilities" icon on the desktop.

+## Revert To Default Settings
+To revert to the Steam Deck defaults, do the following:
+* 1GB Swap File
+* 100 Swappiness
+* Disable TRIM on schedule

+After choosing these options, the Deck will be identical to an unmodified version.

 ## Common Questions
 #### What games benefit from the swap fix?
 Any game that uses a combined 16GB for RAM and VRAM will likely benefit from the swap fix.
 How much the swap fix helps will depend on a few factors including asset compression, asset size, and churn of data in memory.